-Rooted in piano pop-rock, Canadian singer songwriter Heather Hill has two albums and is working on her next series of releases.
-She released her last single and video, called Stupid Happy, funded by FACTOR in May 2014.
-Her voice has been compared to Kate Bush and the Wilson sisters, while her songwriting receives the honour of drawing comparisons to Tori Amos and a young Leonard Cohen.
+Rooted in piano pop, Canadian singer songwriter Heather Hill has two albums and is working on her next series of releases and third album.
+She recently released her Christmas song "What i love about Christmas" on December 24th, 2015 and her last FACTOR funded single and video, called Stupid Happy in 2014.
+Her voice has been compared to Kate Bush, and Christine McVie, while her songwriting has been compared to Tori Amos and a young Leonard Cohen.

 Her sophomore album Leuty Station was launched in May 2012 with a CD release party to a full house at the Drake Hotel in Toronto.
 Hill quickly followed the success of the launch with a Canadian tour which included opening for an acoustic Treble Charger show and receiving media attention from CFRB In the Studio, Rogers Daytime Toronto, CBC Radio1, reviews and local features.